tomcam/vuepress.github.io/markdown.md

     ```yaml
     title: Welcome to Example.com
     ```
- The result would show like this:
+ The published result would show like this:

 ````yaml
  title: Welcome to Example.com